Overview

 check on vocabulary and image descriptions.

-- Carry the lens-image language into the waves revision lesson so students can compare mirrors,
+- Carry the lens-image language into the waves revision lesson so you can compare mirrors,

 prisms, and lenses without switching terminology.